This post may contain affiliate links. Please read our disclosure policy.

 small bowls of diced potatoes, cabbage, salt, garlic, butter, and milk on a brown wooden cutting board.

-If you have any ingredients leftover from this easy colcannon recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this small batch colcannon recipe, check out our Leftover Ingredients Recipe Finder.

-• Potatoes: Our recipe uses 2 russet potatoes, weighing about 1 pound (16 ounces) in total.
-Ensure to peel and chop them into large chunks for even cooking.
-If you’ve got an extra potato or two, consider using it to make a Twice Baked Potato or Hash Browns.
+• Potatoes: Use 2 russet potatoes (about 1 pound total).
+Peel and chop into large chunks for even cooking.
+Extra potatoes?
+Try them in a Twice Baked Potato or Hash Browns.

-• Milk: While 2% milk is recommended for a balance of richness and lightness, feel free to experiment with different milk fat percentages.
-For those preferring creamier potatoes, heavy cream or half-and-half are excellent options.
+• Milk: Use 2% milk for a balance of creaminess and lightness, or substitute with heavy cream or half-and-half for richer potatoes.

 Recipe Variations

-• Cheesy Colcannon: Stir in a handful of shredded cheddar or your favorite cheese right after mashing the potatoes for a gooey, cheesy colcannon.
+• Cheesy Colcannon: Stir in shredded cheddar or your favorite cheese while mashing for a creamy, cheesy version.

-• Herb Infused: Add a sprinkle of chopped fresh herbs like parsley, thyme, or rosemary for an aromatic touch and a burst of fresh flavor.
+• Herb-Infused: Add chopped fresh parsley, thyme, or rosemary for a fresh, aromatic touch.

-• Spicy Colcannon: Give your colcannon a kick by adding a pinch of red pepper flakes or a dash of hot sauce to the mix.
+• Spicy Colcannon: Mix in red pepper flakes or a dash of hot sauce for a bit of heat.

 Save This Recipe!